 - What is Gray Hat SEO?

-- Top 10 Gray Hat SEO Techniques You Can Try In 2018
+- Top 10 Gray Hat SEO Techniques You Can Try in 2023

-One of the widely used gray hat SEO techniques is buying expired domains (also known as domain grabbing) which still works like a charm if done carefully.
+One of the widely used techniques is buying expired domains (also known as domain grabbing) which still works like a charm if done carefully.

 What is domain grabbing?